Difficulty

 While ready-made storage shelves are convenient, turn your desire for additional storage space into a DIY project, and build a custom shelving unit to fit the exact space you have available.

-These DIY garage shelves offer spacing flexibility and are easy to reconfigure if you decide to reorganize the space.
+These DIY garage shelves offer the perfect solution for DIY garage storage and extra spacing to reorganize your space.
 Additionally, you can dress them up by installing side panels and stock trim molding on the face of the frame.
 This project guide explains how to build garage shelves and anchor them to the wall and floor for extra support.

 Tip: Take your custom garage shelving plans a step further by anchoring it to the ceiling joists and the floor.
 This will make it sturdier under a heavy load than other garage wall shelving.